 Description I incorporate a snake and a woman in this drawing not for the expected biblical associations, but with the intent that the snake be seen as a creature of nature devoid of human folly, and the woman be viewed as both desirable and desirous of things that are not likely attainable.
 Hopes and dreams give our lives meaning.
 But living out our lives in a perpetual state of desire makes for a perpetually unfulfilled existence.
 It has been argued that only by relinquishing desire can true serenity be experienced.
 The sensual woman and the butterfly representation speak of desire, flight and promise of freedom.
 The snake, close to the earth and seemingly without emotion, speaks to actual freedom.
 It does not desire, in the human sense, and does not wish to fly, therefore it already tastes the freedom that others forever crave.

 Frank Mulvey, Montreal Member Since July 2012 Artist Statement I have been producing charcoal drawings since the early 1980s.
 I have a studio in the Mile End region of Montreal (Canada), and teach in the Fine Arts Department and the Illustration & Design Department of Dawson College.
 I enjoy creating detailed works that combine notions of anatomy and architecture within a framework of reinvented myth.
-If you wish to have info about my career (grants, awards, collections, exhibitions, art books etc.) you can check out my website frankmulvey.com (click on "the big picture").
-You can also see a 5 minute video on the production of one drawing if you click on "the moving pictures".
+If you wish to have info about my career (grants, awards, collections, exhibitions, art books etc.) you can check out my website frankmulvey.com (click on "about" for my resumé and "store" for the art book and other items for sale).
+You can also view video material under the "video" tab.

 Great care has been taken at every step of the production of the high quality fine art reproductions of my charcoal drawings in order to provide a wonderful visual experience for those who who enjoy my work but do not have the financial means to purchase the original artworks.
 There are two galleries of my artwork: one set of images is formatted with handsome typographic elements and light grey text identifying the size, year and medium of each artwork, and the other set of images is formatted with my signature (near the bottom of each image) as the only text element.
 It is your choice which you prefer and in what form (which paper, whether or not you wish to frame an image, what colour your frame and mat should be if you do frame it, or if you wish to have it printed on canvas).